BY Destination Bear

 Bangkok to Chiang Mai 5 Ways to Safely Get There 8

-Self-driving from Bangkok to Chiang Mai is a good option for those who prefer to have control over their itinerary and the flexibility to make stops along the way πŸ“ However, it's important to note that driving in Thailand can be challenging, especially for those unfamiliar with the roads and driving conditions.Β
+Self-driving from Bangkok to Chiang Mai is a good option for those who prefer to have control over their itinerary and the flexibility to make stops along the way πŸ“ It's worth mentioning that driving in Thailand can be challenging, particularly for those who are not aware with the local roads and driving conditions.

 Β